 8. SCHOOLS IN SANTA BARBARA ARE TOP-TIER

-The University of California at Santa Barbara ranks 30th in the U.S. News and World Report 2021 Best National Universities (it was a three-way tie with NYU and Tufts University).
+The University of California at Santa Barbara ranks 25th for Top Public Universities in America and 16th for Colleges with the Best Student Life in America, according to Niche.
 It’s a wonder anyone can get any good studying done, though, with an obscenely stunning cliffside campus, complete with its own beach and lagoon.
 Santa Barbara City College (SBCC) isn’t something to shake a stick at either.
-The SBCC campus boasts equally distracting cliff-top ocean views and ranks as the second best community college in the country.
+The SBCC campus boasts equally distracting cliff-top ocean views and ranks as the 5th Best Community College in America.

-Niche gives the Pre-K, elementary, middle, and high schools in Santa Barbara an overall collective A grade and states that the public schools are highly rated.
-Cold Spring Elementary and Dos Pueblos Senior High School both received A+ grades from the site.
+Niche gives the public Pre-K, elementary, middle, and high schools in Santa Barbara an overall collective A grade.
+Montecito Union, Cold Spring Elementary, and Dos Pueblos Senior High School all received A+ grades from the site.

 9. YOU CAN’T MISS OUT ON THESE TOP THINGS TO DO IN SANTA BARBARA

 Don’t be fooled by the city’s small size — there’s always a lot going on in Santa Barbara, and it’s usually outdoors.
 Folks here love anything that will help them break a sweat.
 They enjoy festivals and take advantage of the surrounding natural beauty as much as possible.
 Here are our top 10 things you must do in Santa Barbara: